mihawk/blog/03-install-erlang-from-github-repo.md

 0
 ```

-the problem is much deeper, i guess the culprit is about the tag name which contain a slash '/'
+the problem is much deeper, maybe the culprit is about the tag name which contain a slash '/'
 you have two choice, fix the bug if you can or clone to an other folder to avoid the slash.

  will choose to clone, simpler